Food is a big part of most people’s travel experiences. It is for many one of the best ways to experience the local culture.

-As fascinating as the local food may be, one question that often tends to linger is “is the food safe?
-Or the other variation, “will I get sick if I eat the local foods?
+Local food, which often can be street food, tends to approached cautiously.
+One question that often lingers is “is the food safe?
+Or the other variation, “will I get sick if I eat the street food?

-After visiting 12 countries and over 40+ cities on the hunt for the authentic foods, we’ve been fortunate not to have had any serious stomach issues.
+After over 3+ years of traveling through 13 countries and 50+ cities on the hunt for the authentic foods, we’ve been fortunate not to have had any serious stomach issues.

 1- Peel It or Have It Hot